 The official Fujifilm W126s battery will give your XH1 the power it needs and won’t cause any lockups.
 The battery has a different discharge profile which can deliver more power quickly without overheating.
 I highly recommend having at least one of these as backup.

 Wasabi batteries are the best alternatives to the official Fujifilm batteries.
 I don’t use them in my battery grips, but if you want a few extra batteries, they do work great.
 I still use them occasionally in my X100 and X-Pro2.
 Wasabi is a California company that uses Japanese cells and all their batteries come with a 3-year warranty.

 If you’re a serious shooter and burn through a lot of batteries, you may want an extra charger or two to recharge your batteries quickly, or get a battery grip and use it as a dual battery charger.

 The grip comes with a wall adapter for quick recharge, so with this and your camera, you could charge four batteries at once.
-Two in the grip, one in camera, on in the BC-W126 charger that came with the camera.
+Two in the grip, one in the camera, and one in the BC-W126 charger that came with the camera.
 I highly recommend this grip.
-If you order it with the camera as a kit, the combo also comes with two batteries which is a way better value.
+If you order it with the camera as a kit, the combo also comes with two batteries which are a way better value.

 Best SD Memory Cards

 We’ve tested all the most popular UHS-II and UHS-I SD memory cards in the Fujifilm X-H1.
 We recommend going with UHS-II SD cards as they will give you the best results.
 See the full article here: